ijlee2/crunchingnumbers/README.md

 # crunchingnumbers.live
-Hi and welcome to the GitHub area for my blog.
+Hi and welcome to the GitHub page for my blog.

 The code that I provide complement my blog posts.
 I hope that you find them useful in learning math and building